Cooking with Mamma C

 • 3 pounds red skin potatoes (around 8 medium potatoes)

-• 1 pound frozen whole green beans (or use fresh)
+• 1 pound whole green beans (fresh or frozen)

 • ⅓ cup chopped red onion

-• 5 tablespoons white vinegar (or apple cider vinegar or wine vinegar)
+• 5 tablespoons white distilled vinegar (or apple cider vinegar or wine vinegar)

 • 1 teaspoon salt